aws-samples/serverless-patterns/apigw-lambda-bedrock-code-interpreter-cdk/README.md

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed
 * [Amazon Bedrock model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) enabled for Anthropic Claude Sonnet in your target region

+## Supported Regions

+The stack derives the Amazon Bedrock cross-Region inference profile prefix (`us.`, `eu.`, `apac.`) from the deployment Region, so it deploys without edits in US, EU, and APAC Regions where the Anthropic Claude Sonnet inference profile is available.
+Ensure model access is enabled for the profile in your target Region before deploying.
+The model id is a single constant in `lib/apigw-lambda-bedrock-code-interpreter-stack.ts` if you want to target a different Claude Sonnet version.

 ## Architecture

 ```